 It comes with a one-year warranty, but this bed is not ideal for dogs who have arthritis, elbow dysplasia, or other health issues since it is not cushioned.
 A Great Dane may also prefer a warmer bed to lie on.
 This bed has to be assembled before it can be used.

-Great Dane are sweet, loving dogs, but unfortunately, they can be afflicted with arthritis, hip dysplasia, and osteoarthritis.
+Great Danes are sweet, loving dogs, but unfortunately, they can be afflicted with arthritis, hip dysplasia, and osteoarthritis.
 Providing a comfortable bed is a top priority so your dog can have a cushioned place to sleep.

 This buyer’s guide will go over considerations to keep in mind when searching for a bed for your Great Dane.

-Size: Since Great Danes can weigh up to 200 pounds and be 34 inches tall, you will need an extra-large bed.
+Since Great Danes can weigh up to 200 pounds and be 34 inches tall, you will need an extra-large bed.
 No dog wants to be scrunched and not able to stretch out while sleeping.

-Material: Therapeutic foam is ideal, as it can distribute the dog’s weight evenly and keep them from sinking to the floor.
+Therapeutic foam is ideal, as it can distribute the dog’s weight evenly and keep them from sinking to the floor.
 Since Great Danes are so big, they can be tough on the outer material, so a durable cover is ideal to make it last for a while.
 If your dog is destructive, you may want to opt for a bed that can hold up to chewing and digging, such as a platform bed made from plastic or metal.

-Waterproof: If your dog drools or is messy, then you may want a waterproof cover and/or liner to protect the inner layer.
+If your dog drools or is messy, then you may want a waterproof cover and/or liner to protect the inner layer.

-Price: Due to the size of the bed that you need to fit such a large dog, most will be on the more expensive end.
+Due to the size of the bed that you need to fit such a large dog, most will be on the more expensive end.
 Memory foams will cost more than a polyester fill, but they will also last longer.

 Finding the perfect dog bed for your Great Dane can take time, but it will be worth it if they are comfortable and able to fully relax after a hard day of play.
 Our reviews list features 10 of the best dog beds for Great Danes.